zdsman/fsetgrp-api/README.md

 Update group attributes.

 An error will be returned under the following conditions:
-1. A group does not exist
+1. The group does not exist
 2. The caller does not have necessary permissions to update group attributes
 4. The group name does not meet the nameing requirements